Communities of Practice

 Sign up today to participate.
 You are welcome to join one or more CoPs that interest you - see list of CoPs.

-Once subscribed to the listserv, you will receive a confirmation e-mail and information on the CoP wiki.
+Once subscribed to the listserv, you will receive a confirmation e-mail.

 Read the Community of Practice Handbook for details on facilitator and participant roles, a technology guide and more.